 APPLICATION DUE DATES

 There are two due dates for applications during the calendar year: November 1st and June 1st.
 Applications must be received by the last date in each period.
 Since applications require a written reference to be submitted, applicants are encouraged to begin the process well in advance of the due date.
-Please check back here later to see the upcoming application periods schedule.
+The current application period is May 31, 2020 through June 1, 2020.

 Applications will be considered by the Scholarship Foundation, which will base its award decisions on the following: